 Positive Feedback Practices: To help support positive behaviors and actions, students must receive positive feedback in greater quantities than negative.
+We ask that the 5:1 rule be applied.
+That is 5 positives need to be recognized to 1 negative.
 As a school we want to focus on the positive things students are doing, instead of focusing our attention on the negative things.
-The practices listed below are designed to recognize the positive community, character and academic contributions of students at Arthur Jacobsen.
+The practices listed below are designed to recognize the positive community, character and academic contributions of students at llalko.

 Verbal Praise (Immediate): Praise should be focused on a student's willingness, effort and grit in improving their behavior, knowledge and skill.
-This will be supported by staff at Arthur Jacobsen through strong practice of "effort praise."
+This will be supported by staff at Ilalko through strong practice of "effort praise."
 Praise that is focused on an individual's effort supports their development of the growth mindset and builds a commitment to continuous self-improvement.